sona0123/AnalogClock_project/README.md

 # AnalogClock_project
-This is a Analog clock ene to end project
+This is a Analog clock end to end project

-Like this videa!:)
+Like this video!:)